Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 ...Fuck, they were.
 Same branding, same packaging.
 He’d only taken so long to recognize it ‘cuz he wasn’t expecting it.
 Wozni had a bag of Nava-flavoured Doritos.

-With a totally-not-something-like-Daar tiny cartoon...thing...exploding out of the corner.
+With a totally-not-something-like-Daar tiny cartoon... thing... exploding out of the corner.

 Meereo had… something else.
 It was a briefcase, sorta.
 Or at least a big box of equipment with a handle on the side.
 Lucy made room for him on her desk and he put it down gratefully: it sounded heavy as shit.